artursapek/mondrian/README.md

 There are no tests written for this system.
 It's a big todo.

-## Building the app
+## Running the app

-The app works out of the box.
-It's a simple static site.
-To run it locally:
+The app is a simple static site.
+To run it locally just clone the repo, install the dependencies, and build the sources files.

 ```
 git clone git@github.com:artursapek/mondrian.git
 cd mondrian
 npm install
+cake build
 coffee server.coffee --nodejs
 ```